PrajothSenthilKumar/apertura/README.md

 > **"What was GAAP vs non-GAAP net income and what explains the difference?"**

-Apertura reads the multi-column reconciliation table directly from the page image and answers:
+Apertura reads the multi column reconciliation table directly from the page image and answers:

 > *GAAP net income was $58,321M vs Non-GAAP net income of $45,548M.
 The $12,773M difference is primarily driven by a $15,936M gain from equity securities excluded under Non-GAAP reporting, partially offset by a $2,890M income tax adjustment.*

-Text-extraction RAG cannot answer this — the reconciliation table structure is destroyed by OCR.
+Text extraction RAG cannot answer this --> --> the reconciliation table structure is destroyed by OCR.
 Apertura reads the rendered page image and gets it right.

 ---

 ## Results

-Evaluated on a 30-question golden set against Apple's Q1 2026 Form 10-Q:
+Evaluated on a 30 question golden set against Apple's Q1 2026 Form 10-Q:

 | System | Answer Accuracy | Table Questions | Retrieval Accuracy |
 |---|---|---|---|
 | Apertura (visual RAG) | **96.7%** | **96.4%** | 83.3% |
 | Text-RAG baseline | 76.7% | 78.6% | 53.3% |

-**+17.8% lift on table and chart questions** — the content that text extraction destroys.
+**+17.8% lift on table and chart questions** --> the content that text extraction destroys.

 ---

 ## What it does

 Upload any financial filing (10-K, 10-Q, 8-K, earnings deck).
-Apertura embeds every page as an image using ColQwen2.5, retrieves the most relevant pages visually with Qdrant's multi-vector MaxSim index, and answers with Claude reading the actual table or chart.
+Apertura embeds every page as an image using ColQwen2.5, retrieves the most relevant pages visually with Qdrant's multi vector MaxSim index, and answers with Claude reading the actual table or chart.

 Every answer comes with:
 - Confidence score and verification status
 - Source page citations
 - Actual page thumbnails showing exactly where the answer came from
-- Per-agent latency breakdown
+- Per agent latency breakdown

 ---